James Hagerman was a noted railroad attorney, frequently employed by the

 Below: This north-facing Google Earth satellite view of the Tower 142

-image) shows the Santa Fe main to Lubbock departing
+crossing (lower center of image) shows the Santa Fe main to Lubbock departing

 two: the curve to the left is the main line to Amarillo; it goes past the

-branch line to Floydada.
+is the former branch line to Floydada.
 The former FW&DSP runs diagonally

 Santa Fe's E. 9th St. grade crossing.

 Above: This recent Google Street View of the Tower 142 crossing shows both lines intact.
 The view is to the north along the former P&NT.
 The equipment cabinet near the diamond is of old enough vintage that it might have housed the Tower 142 automatic interlocker.
 Perhaps it still does!

 Below: The ex-P&NT tracks terminate at the lower right corner of this

-image, about 2.5 miles from the secondary crossing diamond, adjacent to a huge White Energy Corp. ethanol plant that includes a vast rail loop for unloading grain shipments and filling tank cars with the end
+image, about 2.5 miles from the secondary crossing diamond, adjacent to a huge White Energy Corp. ethanol plant

+rail loop for unloading grain shipments and filling tank cars with the end